 The EUCOM command chaplain provides advice and guidance all matters related to religion, ethics and morale.

 The Comptroller executes the command’s annual budget according to fiscal law.

 The Command History office is the institutional memory of EUCOM.
 It is responsible for preserving the key documentation and events of the Command for the immediate and long term use of EUCOM and posterity.

-Through inspection processes, teaching and training, assistance, and investigation, the Inspector General's staff reports on the command’s discipline, efficiency, economy, morale, training, and readiness.
+The Inspector General's staff reports on the command’s discipline, efficiency, economy, morale, training, and readiness through inspection processes, teaching and training, assistance, and investigation.

-The European Command Judge Advocate’s mission is to provide legal advice to the commander and his staff in matters involving operational law; domestic, foreign and international law; and related policy matters.
+The Judge Advocate’s mission is to provide legal advice to the commander and his staff in matters involving operational law; domestic, foreign and international law; and related policy matters.

-Protocol staff members support EUCOM’s commander, deputy commander, civilian deputy, and chief of staff.
-They plan and coordinate official ceremonies that directly support the command group, conferences for the commande, and deputy commander, official visits, receptions, dinners, and related protocol support
+Protocol staff plan and coordinate official ceremonies supporting the command group, conferences for the commander, and deputy commander, official visits, receptions, dinners, and related protocol support.

-The NATO School's mission is to conduct education and individual training that support current and developing NATO operations, strategy, policy, doctrine and procedures.
+The NATO School conducts education and individual training supporting current and developing NATO operations, strategy, policy, doctrine and procedures.

 Offices of Defense Cooperation work with their respective host nations in close partnership with U.S. Embassy country teams and under U.S. ambassador direction.